UNITED STATES

 Liquidity and Capital Resources

 On February 11, 2021, the Company entered into a term note with M&T Bank with a principal amount of $68,502 pursuant to the Paycheck Protection Program (“PPP Term Note”) under the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).
-The PPP Loan is evidenced by a promissory note.
-The PPP Term Note bears interest at a fixed annual rate of 1.00%, with the first sixteen months of principal and interest deferred or until we apply for the loan forgiveness.
-The PPP Term Note may be accelerated upon the occurrence of an event of default.
+The PPP Loan was evidenced by a promissory note.
+The PPP Term Note bore interest at a fixed annual rate of 1.00%, with the first sixteen months of principal and interest deferred or until we apply for the loan forgiveness.
+The PPP Term Note could be accelerated upon the occurrence of an event of default.

-The future development timeline of Black Oak will be based on multiple conditions, including the amount of funds which may be raised from capital markets, the loans we may secure from third party financial institutions, and government reimbursements which may be received.
+The future development timeline of Black Oak will be based on multiple conditions, including the amount of funds which may be raised from capital markets, the loans we may secure from third party financial institutions, and government reimbursements which we may receive.
 The development will be step by step and expenses will be contingent on the amount of funding we will receive.

 Summary of Cash Flows